-- 1.1 East Cambridgeshire District Council is the "Licensing Authority" under the Licensing Act 2003 and is responsible for granting premises licences, club premises certificates, personal licences and authorising temporary event notices in the East Cambridgeshire district in respect of the sale and/or supply of alcohol and the provision of regulated entertainment and late night refreshment. - 1.2 The Licensing Authority is required to discharge its licensing function through a committee of between 10 and 15 members - the Licensing Committee.
-The Council has appointed a Licensing Committee of 11 members, and a Licensing Sub-Committee consisting of 5 members selected from the 11.
-This Sub-Committee has a quorum of 3 members that will determine applications. - 1.3 When assessing applications, the Licensing Authority must be satisfied that the measures proposed in the applicant's operating schedule aim to achieve the four licensing objectives.
+- 1.1 East Cambridgeshire District Council is the "Licensing Authority" under the Licensing Act 2003 and is responsible for granting premises licences, club premises certificates, personal licences and authorising temporary event notices in the East Cambridgeshire district in respect of the sale and/or supply of alcohol and the provision of regulated entertainment and late night refreshment. - 1.2 The Licensing Authority is required to discharge its licensing function through a committee of between 10 and 15 members the Licensing Committee.
+The Council has appointed a Licensing Committee compatible with this requirement, and a Licensing Sub-Committee (drawn from Members of this Committee) has been established to determine applications.
+The quorum of the Sub-Committee is three. - When assessing applications, the Licensing Authority must be satisfied that the measures proposed in the applicant's operating schedule aim to achieve the four licensing objectives.
 Bold type in this policy refers to matters that the Licensing Authority expects to see addressed in the applicant's operating schedule, where appropriate.
 Passages of text that are not in bold are provided to assist applicants to understand what the Licensing Authority is seeking to achieve, the factors that influence the achievement of the licensing objectives and the control measures that could be implemented by the applicant to achieve that outcome. - 1.4 However, it should be recognised that this policy covers a wide variety of premises and activities undertaken therein, including theatres, cinemas, restaurants, pubs, nightclubs, private members' clubs, village halls and community centres, as well as off-licences and late night food premises and vehicles selling hot food or hot drink after 23:00 hours.
-For this reason, this policy cannot detail all the factors that influence the achievement of the licensing objectives nor can it detail all the control measures that may be appropriate.
+For this reason, this policy cannot detail all the factors that influence the achievement of the licensing objectives, nor can it detail all the control measures that may be appropriate.